pagkly/Zed/Investopedia3/What Is a Vanishing Premium.md

 [Whole-life policies](https://www.investopedia.com/terms/w/wholelife.asp) typically provide a minimum annual growth number alongside an expected growth number that depends upon the performance of the insurance company's investment portfolio.
 The minimum growth rate could require significantly more time to reach the threshold needed to make premiums vanish, and that would only work if the interest rate remained high enough to keep the threshold amount of principal in place.

-Given that premiums do not vanish so much as they decrease dividend payouts, savvy investors will calculate the total cost of a whole-life investment with vanishing premiums and set it against cheaper options such as [term life](https://www.investopedia.com/terms/t/termlife.asp), calculating potential upside from investing the difference between those two premium prices in another investment vehicle.
+Given that premiums do not vanish so much as they decrease dividend payouts, savvy investors will calculate the total cost of a whole-life investment with vanishing premiums and set it against cheaper options such as [[term life]](https://www.investopedia.com/terms/t/termlife.asp), calculating potential upside from investing the difference between those two premium prices in another investment vehicle.